BeauBeattie/Flask-Learning-Journal/README.md

 # Flask Learning Journal

+Once project has been cloned, update packages with requirements.txt.

+You can log into admin view of this application with the login button at the bottom of the website.

+username: admin
+password: password

 REQUIREMENTS
 Create “list” view using the route /entries.
 The list view contains a list of journal entries, which displays Title and Date for Entry.
 Title should be hyperlinked to the detail page for each journal entry.
 Include a link to add an entry.
 Create “details” view with the route “/details” displaying the journal entry with all fields: Title, Date, Time Spent, What You Learned, Resources to Remember.
 Include a link to edit the entry.